 “Gloucester is a special race for me.
 It's a true New England classic: the big, rowdy crowds always show up, the course is dynamic and challenging, and all the top riders line up.
 Historic, classic, and epic" - Jeremy Powers US National Cyclocross Champion

 Take a dramatic harborfront park at the height of fall foliage season.
 Set up a twisting grass, dirt and asphalt racecourse with challenging obstacles.
-Unleash a crowd of world class cyclists to charge through the sharp curves and jump the barriers.
-Add screaming, cowbell ringing fans incited by a dynamic announcers.
+Unleash a crowd of world-class cyclists to charge through the sharp curves and jump the barriers.
+Add screaming, cowbell ringing fans incited by a dynamic announcer.
 What do you have?
 One of the premier bicycle races in the country, right here in Gloucester.
-The Gran Prix of Gloucester is two days of international calibre races where competitors from all over the US, Canada & Europe converge to race on the most beautiful race course in North America.
+The Gran Prix of Gloucester is two days of international caliber races where competitors from all over the US, Canada & Europe converge to race on the most beautiful race course in North America.

 We love supporting this great annual event hosted by our friends at Essex County Velo.
 Look for our booth in the vendor area and say hello!